KTH-SML/ITRL-Manufacturing/README.md

 You should then see various profiles that I have created in the context menus on the right (refer to the image at the bottom of this page).
 If they are not present, there might be an issue with the script, or you may need to revisit the instructions to ensure they were followed accurately.
 If the profiles still don't appear, contact me by opening an issue here, or resort to using the [manual method](#manual).

+I have made some generic profiles that seem to work reliably and labelled them with recommended.

 To access the trident head over to [trident.sml.dedyn.io](https://trident.sml.dedyn.io) and use the regular login details.
 Then it is simply a matter of uploading the gcode.

 ### Installation instructions PrusaMK4